What is the Turnitin Checker in OneFile?

 Fig.2 Turnitin match scores

 This score quantifies how similar your work is to other pieces of writing, and the report it links to will highlight any content in your work that matches content found on the internet, in academic literature or in someone else’s submitted work.
+When you click on the ‘Turnitin match’ link you will be taken to your similarity report and to your AI writing score and report.

-There is no ideal percentage to aim for and there is no threshold above which you might be penalised.
+As regards similarity scores, there is no ideal percentage to aim for and there is no threshold above which you might be penalised.
 This is because there are some acceptable forms of similarity that the report will detect, such as quotations and references, tables showing shared data and material that is included that your work comments upon, such as departmental Standard Operating Procedures or professional standards of proficiency.

 So, the similarity score is NOT a plagiarism score.
 However, if work has been submitted to Turnitin that is unprofessional or indeed has been plagiarised, the similarity report will contain the evidence that will show this.